rajaaamanullah72/hide-price-add-to-cart/README.md

 Admin can configure it for specific products and categories also.

-Confifuration of plugin can be found in "Hide Price and ATC" submenu page of WooCommerce.
+Configuration of plugin can be found in "Hide Price and ATC" submenu page of WooCommerce.